Doc

 • C:Programs\Interbase\examples\EMPLOYEE.GDB

-(6) Database alias: descriptive name for the database (does not have to conform to any norms, but is rather a logical name).
+(7) Database Alias: descriptive name for the database (does not have to conform to any norms, but is rather a logical name).
 The actual database name and server path and drive information are hidden behind this simple alias name - aiding security, as users only need to be informed of the alias name and not the real location of the database.
-The connection string usually consists of the server name (or localhost) followed by the drive and path to the database file, with the database file name concatenating on the end.
-If an alias and its string are already specified in the aliases.conf on the server, the client can, with the newer Firebird versions, use the connection string, servername:aliasname.
-The alias.conf shows the server where the client wants to go.
+For example:

-(7) User name: the database owner (i.e. the creator of the database) or SYSDBA.
+(8) User Name: the database owner (i.e. the creator of the database) or SYSDBA.
+Incorporates notification about the case sensitivity of user names (logins) for Firebird 3.

 Please refer to the Firebird 2.5 Release Notes chapter, Authentication for further details regarding this feature as it appears in version 2.1 and the changes made in Firebird 2.5.

 (13) Additional connect parameters: input field for additional specifications.
-For example, system objects such as system tables and system generated domains and triggers can be specified here.
-They will then automatically be loaded into the DB Explorer when opening the database alias.
+For example, system objects such as system tables and system-generated domains and triggers can be specified here.
+They will then automatically be loaded into the Database Explorer when opening the database alias.

-(18) Copy Alias Info: here alias information from other existing registered databases can be used as a basis for the current database.
+(19) Copy registration data...: alias information from other existing registered databases can be used here as a basis for the current database.
 Simply click on the button and select the registered database which is to be used as the alias.

-(19) Register or Cancel: after working through all the options listed in the tree view on the left, the database can be registered or cancelled.
+(20) Register or Cancel: after working through these options, the database can be registered or cancelled.

 back to top of page